-- supporting you to understand the procedures being followed. - being available to respond to your questions. - · keeping you updated as appropriate.
+- being available to respond to your questions. - keeping you updated as appropriate.

 As well as support from your manager, you may also choose to seek support from family and friends or depending on your circumstances, a union representative, or a professional body/support network.